-Increasing mass and muscle strength
+Increasing the muscle mass and strength

-Increases the athletic ability for explosive efforts
+Enhancing the athletic ability for explosive efforts

-What is creatine monohydrate for?
+What is creatine monohydrate used for?

-Creatine mainly supports type IIB muscle fibres, which are the fast-twitch fibers, used in short and high intensity efforts.
+Creatine mainly supports type IIB muscle fibres, which are fast-twitch fibers, used in short and high intensity efforts.

 How to consume creatine monohydrate

-Creatine can be combined with:
+Creatine can be taken with: